IBM/ibm-cloud-functions-refarch-data-processing-cloudant/README.md

 Choose "[Start Creating](https://console.bluemix.net/openwhisk/create)" and select "Deploy template" then "Cloudant Events" from the list.
 A wizard will then take you through configuration and connection to event sources step-by-step.

-Behind the scenes, the UI uses `wskdeploy`, which you can also use directly from the CLI by following the steps in the next section.
+Behind the scenes, the UI uses the `wskdeploy` tool, which you can also use directly from the CLI by following the steps in the next section.

 ## Deploy using the `wskdeploy` command line tool